Bobby Witt Jr. Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The 7.8 strikeouts per nine innings put together by the Guardians pitching staff ranks 28th in MLB.

-- The Guardians have a 3.80 team ERA that ranks fifth across all league pitching staffs.
+- The Guardians have the fifth-ranked team ERA among all MLB pitching staffs (3.76).

-- The Guardians surrender the fourth-fewest home runs in baseball (78 total, one per game).
+- The Guardians surrender the third-fewest home runs in baseball (78 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.